 The National Lottery is Malta's main lottery.
-The licence for the operation of all National Lottery games is exclusive and was last awarded to Maltco Lotteries Limited in 2012 for 10 years.5 The provision of online lotteries is also allowed under Maltese law and in this respect a remote gaming licence would need to be obtained.
+The licence for the operation of all National Lottery games is exclusive and was last awarded to National Lottery plc in November 2021 for 10 years.4 The provision of online lotteries is also allowed under Maltese law, and in this respect a remote gaming licence would need to be obtained.

 Free prize draws

-These types of games draws are exempt from requiring a licence in Malta based on the principle that games of chance that do not require a stake to enable participation or do not envisage the possibility of a prize are classified as exempt.6 A gaming service or a critical gaming supply that is provided in relation to an exempt game does not require a licence or other authorisation.7
+These types of games draws are exempt from requiring a licence in Malta, based on the principle that games of chance that do not require a stake to enable participation or do not envisage the possibility of a prize are classified as exempt.5 A gaming service or a critical gaming supply that is provided in relation to an exempt game does not require a licence or other authorisation.6

-In the case of doubt, the MGA has the sole discretion to conclusively determine whether a game should be classified as exempt.8
+In the case of doubt, the MGA has the sole discretion to conclusively determine whether a game should be classified as exempt.7

 De minimis games